vik37/Blazor-Layout/README.md

-# Project2 parth of Blazor Template
+# Project2 part of Blazor Template

 - Example of how to set up and install your Blazor Project to display in Visual Studio.